Live

 Bearable

-Bearable is a more flexible tracker — it lets you track almost anything, not just bipolar-specific metrics.
+Bearable is a more flexible tracker.
+It lets you track almost anything, not just bipolar-specific metrics.
 It has a reporting feature, but because the app is designed for everyone, the report isn’t optimized for a psychiatric setting.
 It can include so many custom variables that it becomes hard to scan quickly.

 If your tracking is mostly for your own awareness and you want flexibility, Bearable is good.
 If you’re specifically optimizing for the clinician conversation, it requires more setup to get there.